geneb/qmodem-4.51/DEFINES.md

 This appears in conjunction with `Basic`, `Plus`, and `JNL` and are encapsulated by `INT14`, so I think they're meant to be exclusive conditional directives and not mixed & matched.

 ## GG
-Appears to restrict Qmodem functionality.
+Appears to restrict QModem functionality.
 Limits the number of transfer protcols to ASCII and XMODEM.
 It also limits the available terminal emulations to TTY, ANSI, and AVATAR.
 It also restricts the # of phone book entries to 20 and other limitations.

 ---
 ## ISI